-Whether new or old, your crib should meet all current government safety standards.
-Newer standards are
+Whether new or old, your crib should meet all current government safety standards:

 If you have an older crib that was made before the new safety standards were put into place: